Aliases for ATR Gene

 GeneCards Summary for ATR Gene

 ATR (ATR Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with ATR include cutaneous telangiectasia and cancer syndrome, familial and seckel syndrome 1.
+Diseases associated with ATR include seckel syndrome 1 and cutaneous telangiectasia and oropharyngeal predisposition cancer syndrome and seckel syndrome 1.
 Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include protein serine/threonine kinase activity and MutSalpha complex binding.
 An important paralog of this gene is PRKDC.

 UniProtKB/Swiss-Prot Summary for ATR Gene

 Serine/threonine protein kinase which activates checkpoint signaling upon genotoxic stresses such as ionizing radiation (IR), ultraviolet light (UV), or DNA replication stalling, thereby acting as a DNA damage sensor.
 Recognizes the substrate consensus sequence [ST]-Q. Phosphorylates BRCA1, CHEK1, MCM2, RAD17, RPA2, SMC1 and p53/TP53, which collectively inhibit DNA replication and mitosis and promote DNA repair, recombination and apoptosis.
 Phosphorylates Ser-139 of histone variant H2AX/H2AFX at sites of DNA damage, thereby regulating DNA damage response mechanism.
 Required for FANCD2 ubiquitination.
 Critical for maintenance of fragile site stability and efficient regulation of centrosome duplication.